EddyVerbruggen/cordova-plugin-googleplus/README.md

 ```

 ### disconnect
-This will clear the OAuth2 token and forget which account was used to login.
-On Android this will always force the user to authenticate the app again,
+This will clear the OAuth2 token, forget which account was used to login, and disconnect that account from the app.
+This will require the user to allow the app access again next time they sign in.
+Be aware that this effect is not always instantaneous.
+It can take time to completely disconnect.
-on iOS using logout seems to do the job already.
-Need to investigate this a bit more..
 ``` javascript
 window.plugins.googleplus.disconnect(
     function (msg) {